xhulaj/Digital-electronics-2/Labs/04-interrupts/README.md

 Screenshot of SimulIDE:
 ![SimulIDE](graphics/SimulIDE.png)

+## Difference between a regular C function and interrupt service routine
+Firstly, a common C function has determined conditions for it to be called, whereas ISR  is called at anytime, when a hardware interrupt occurs.
+ISRs are controlled by a coprocessor.
+When a coprocessor registers a hardware input, it allerts the processor via kernel service which saves its current state for later and executes the related interrupt code.
+Then the main processor countinues in its previous task.

 ## 8-bit Timer Counter0 with PWM - Modes of Operation

 ### Normal Mode
 In this mode, the counter is always incrementing without clearing itself (in other words repeats itself).
 The TOV0 flag sets itself, when counter becomes zero (acts as a ninth bit), thus it doesn't reset itself.
 Reseting the flag can be accomplished by combining with the timer overflow interrupt.
+Also ISRs do not, on opposition to common functions, return values and also cannot have arguments passed one them.

 ### Clear Timer on Compare Match (CTC) Mode
 The resolution of the timer is set by OCR0A register value.
 The timer resets, when its value matches mentioned registers value.